Data-driven marketing is a simple way to streamline your marketing efforts.

 As marketing expert Claire Suellentrop elaborates here, a common mistake is using cutesy language that “could mean anything.”

 Instead of using their website to clearly call out their target audience of coaches, consultants, and course creators, Simplero was calling them “leaders.”

 It’s true, this sort of entrepreneur is a leader and is very focused on creating an impact in the world, but the terms leaders could also refer to c-suite executives as multinational corporations.

 Here’s before the customer research process:

-It’s a whole lot more clear who Simplero serves and what they do for them.
+It’s now a whole lot more clear who Simplero serves and what they have to offer.

 We’ll get into quantitative data and targeting data in a minute.
 But first, we thought we’d kick things off with qualitative data.